kirby-b/Ruby-Projects/README.md

 # Mini Ruby Projects
-This repo is mainly ruby clones of my python projects repo.
+This repo is just a bunch of "toy" projects that I did for fun or out of boredom

 # Featured Programs